- Board of Education District Policies

 At least one drill must take place during a lunch or recess period when students are outside the classroom.
 Information about the completed drills must be posted on the school district's website for a minimum of three years.

-Visit each school's website for the updated drill report from the current school year.
+Visit the district website for the updated drill report from the current school year.